espressif/esp-skainet/examples/wake_word_detection/README.md

 1. Audio data from microphone will be processed by speech enhancement module
 2. The processed data is inputed into wake word engine
 3. If wake word is detected, a string like "hilexin DETECTED" will be printed.

 ## How to use this example

 ### Hardware Required

 - This example can run on ESP32-LyraT-Mini board and an external speaker connected to the board.
-For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-LyraT V4.3 Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat.html)
+For more information about ESP32-LyraT-Mini, please see [ESP32-LyraT-Mini Getting Started Guide](https://docs.espressif.com/projects/esp-adf/en/latest/get-started/get-started-esp32-lyrat-mini.html) or [ESP32-Korvo Getting Started Guide](https://github.com/espressif/esp-skainet/blob/master/docs/en/hw-reference/esp32/user-guide-esp32-korvo-v1.1.md)

 ### Configure the project

-* Go to `make menuconfig`.
+* Go to `idf.py menuconfig`.

 * Set the serial port number under `Serial Flasher Options`.